348876020/Grade-11-Computer-Science-ISU/README.md

 # Grade-11-Computer-Science-ISU
-This is a simple program of a storefront page in java.
+This is a simple program of a storefront page in Java, by Terrence Gu and Andy Yu.